BowlingX/apollo-proxy-cache/README.md

 }
 ```

-Javascript's `Map` implements this interface, so you can use that as default.

 ### Customize the cache key

 You can pass a function as second argument (`type CacheKeyModifier = (?string, ?Object) => ?string`) on  `proxyCacheLink` and `proxyCacheMiddleware` that allows you to modify the key before saving.
 This is useful if your queries depend on a global context. e.g. a http header that modifies the result independend of the query parameters (e.g. `Accept-Language`)